 How do I measure Core Web Vitals?

-You can measure Core Web Vitals using PageSpeed Insights, Lighthouse and the Web Vitals Extension.
+You can measure your page experience with Core Web Vitals using PageSpeed Insights, Lighthouse and the Web Vitals Extension.
 These tools will give you detailed reports on your site’s performance and show you areas to improve user experience.

 What is Largest Contentful Paint (LCP)?